-Attachment B: Using the chart below, place an X in the column on the right if the Council Goal is related to the work of the HPAB Board:
+Attachment B: Using the table below, place an X in the column on the right if the Council Goal is related to the work of this Board or Commission:

 Historic Preservation Ordinance, Article XV, Chapter 16

 Sec.
 16-610. - Authority; purpose.